dotnet/aspire-samples/samples/eShopLite/deploy-az-cli.md

     # exit
     ```

-1. The *basketservice* app is using the Aspire component for Redis, which loads the connection information from the app's configuration with the key `ConnectionStrings__redis`.
+1. The *basketservice* app is using the Aspire component for Redis, which loads the connection information from the app's configuration with the key `ConnectionStrings__basketcache`.
 Update the app configuration in ACA so that an environment variable with this name contains a valid connection string constructed using the details retrieved in the previous step.
 Note that .NET expects comma delimited values in the Redis connection string e.g. `basketredis:6379,password=jH7DePUiK5E...`:

     *bash*:

     ```bash
-    az containerapp update --name basketservice --resource-group $RESOURCE_GROUP --set-env-vars 'ConnectionStrings__redis="basketredis:6379,password=jH7DePUiK5E..."'
+    az containerapp update --name basketservice --resource-group $RESOURCE_GROUP --set-env-vars 'ConnectionStrings__basketcache="basketredis:6379,password=jH7DePUiK5E..."'
     ```

     *PowerShell*:

     ```powershell
-    az containerapp update --name basketservice --resource-group $RESOURCE_GROUP --set-env-vars 'ConnectionStrings__redis="basketredis:6379,password=jH7DePUiK5E..."'
+    az containerapp update --name basketservice --resource-group $RESOURCE_GROUP --set-env-vars 'ConnectionStrings__basketcache="basketredis:6379,password=jH7DePUiK5E..."'
     ```

 1. Browse to the *frontend* app URL again and note that the basket item count increases as you add items.
 You can click the basket icon to clear the basket to zero items.